tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 We will continue using this site as an example and build upon the [previous post]({{< ref "/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md" >}} "Self-Hosted Website with Hugo, Docker, and Cloudflare Tunnels") which got our [GitHub repo to here.](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/b468af84c2b2473776549cbba7d3238541556ce2)

 ## What is Kubernetes and where does it fit with Docker?
-- **Kubernetes, OpenShift, Docker Swarm** Container orchestration tools that automate the deployment, scaling, and management of containerised applications across multiple nodes (computers).
+- **Kubernetes, OpenShift, Docker Swarm** Container orchestration tools that automate the deployment, scaling, and management of containerised applications across multiple nodes (machines).
-- **Docker Compose** A tool for managing multi-container applications on a single node or within a swarm.
+- **Docker Compose** A tool for managing multi-container applications on a single node or within a Docker Swarm.
-- **Docker** A tool for building and running containers using container images stored in registries.
+- **Docker** A tool for building images, interacting with image registries, and running containers.

 Kubernetes allows containers to be scaled for huge audiences and to be scaled back down when the need reduces.
-Think Netflix at 8pm, Amazon on Black Friday, and Google serving varying numbers of users at a given time of day.
+Think Netflix at 8pm, Amazon on Black Friday, or Google when we are all searching as one.

-Google should get a special mention having developed Kubernetes and open-sourced it in the first place.
+Google gets a special mention having developed Kubernetes and open-sourced it in the first place.

 Note, Docker Swarm is included the above for historical reasons, its usage is waning.